 Malaysia has a sizeable and rapidly growing food service market today.
-Sources from the trade estimate the food service market today is valued between \$5 billion to \$6 billion today.
+The food service market today is valued between \$5 billion to \$6 billion today.
 The food service market has been growing at a rapid average rate of around 7 percent and 10 percent per annum over the next three to five years.
 This positive forecast is due to growing sophistication and affluence among consumers.
 Foodservice operators are constantly developing products and services to attract consumers.

 Hotels and resorts, restaurants, and the institutional sub-sectors represent the best potential for US exporters.
-The restaurant sub-sector accounted for 70 percent of the total food service sales in 2009.
+The restaurant sub-sector accounts for 70 percent of the total food service sales.
 This is followed by the hotels and resorts (8 percent) and catering services to institutions (5 percent).
 Other sub-sectors include food stalls but are not a potential market for US exporters since they mainly serve relatively cheap local dishes.

-Malaysia's tourism industry has also led towards the growth of the food service industry in Malaysia.
-Tourism is an important revenue earner for the country.
+Malaysia's tourism industry has also fueled growth of the food service industry.
 Currently it is the second largest foreign exchange earner after manufacturing.
-The number of tourists visiting Malaysia rose 4.3 per cent to 24.6 million in 2010 from 23.6 million in 2009.
-Total tourism revenue generated was \$18 billion.
-Of this, food and beverage contributed 17.4%.
-For 2010, Tourism Malaysia projected tourist expenditure on food and beverages to rise to 18.4% or \$3.16 billion.
+The number of tourists visiting Malaysia reached 24.7 million in 2011.
+Total tourism revenue generated was \$19 billion.
 With the current government's effort to promote Malaysia as a medical tourism hub, tourists' arrivals are expected to grow in the coming years.
+Recently, CNN listed Kuala Lumpur as the 4th best shopping destination in the world after New York, London and Tokyo.
 The growth in tourism is expected to fuel the growth of restaurants offering international cuisines such as Middle Eastern and Latin American food.

 High tariffs and excise taxes in alcoholic beverages are deterring the consumption of wine in the foodservice sector.
-The taxes, known as sin tax, increase about 5 percent-10 percent every year.
 Coupled with the high mark-ups on the wine by hotel and restaurant operators, the selling price of the wines is exorbitant and this prohibits further consumption in foodservice outlets.